hackorlyf/Final-Project-CS50/README.md

 # Friut Ninja

 ## Update-0 Importing Assets and Scene SetUp
-1} Pulled 2 different Models and a Wood Texture for are Assets.
-One is the Whole friut and other is Sliced friut.
+1} Pulled 2 different Models and a Wood Texture for our Assets.
+One is the Whole fruit and other is Sliced fruit.

 2} Turned off Compression for our Wood Texture as it was losing its quality because of it.

-3} Added a Plane to our Scene and applied rotations and scaling to it such that it becomes the screen we'll be seeing with our wood texture on it.
+3} Added a Plane to our Scene and applied rotations and scaling to it such that it becomes the veiw we'll be seeing with our wood texture on it.

 4} Created a material named Background and added to it to our Mesh Renderer/Materials of Plane and then Dragged our Texture to Albedo and set smoothness to 0 while turning off our highlights and reflections because we don't need these on our Plane.